framely/community/docs/guide/build-provider.md

 - [Build a simple chatbot](./build-simple-chatbot.md) for how to build a skill with entity slots.
 - [Reuse a full-stack module](./reuse-component.md) to get familiar with the functionality we try to build here.

+## Create PostgreSQL provider: hoursProvider
+You can create a provider under any organization, following these steps:
+1. Within an organization, in the upper right corner of the project area, click **Create** and select **Create provider**.
+2. In the pop-up window, complete the form for chatbot basic settings and click **Create**.
+For this provider, you only need to fill in the following fields:
+   - **Project label**: the unique identifier for the chatbot.
+Type a short, memorable label for your chatbot.
+We suggest using a lowercase label.
+For example, `hoursProvider`.
+   - **Region**: where you want to deploy this chatbot.
+Ideally, it should be close to your users.

+Keep the **Provider type** to be PostgreSQL, and **Deploy mode** to be OpenCUI-hosted per default.

 ## Import the module for the service
-To implement a service, you need to declare all the necessary types for that service.
+To implement a service, you need definitions for all types required by that service.
 This can be done by importing the module where the service is defined.
 Here are the steps to follow:
-1. First, decide on a target provider.
-You can use an existing Postgrest provider, or create a new one.
-2. Enter the **hours** module where the service is declared and import it into the target provider.
+1. Enter the **hours** module where the service is declared and import it into the provider you just created.

 ## Create type needed by implementation
 Sometimes, to simplify development, you may need intermediate functions.
-This, along with other reasons, may require defining specific types for implementation.
-For the service that you want to implement here, it is not the case, so we can skip this step.
+This, along with other reasons, may require defining additional types.
+However, for the service you want to implement here, this is not necessary, so we can skip this step.

 ## Build tables
-With the PostgREST provider, you can define a table schema by adding storage annotations to a data type.
-This enables OpenCUI to automatically create a mapping between the database and Kotlin code.
-OpenCUI will create tables based on the type definition and storage annotations in a separate database for your organization.
-Additionally, you should add backoffice annotations to each slot to define how the corresponding column should be displayed and manipulated in the backoffice.

-To store business hours in the database, you can enable storage for frames.
-After this, a frame will map to a table, with its slots mapping to the corresponding table columns.
+With the PostgreSQL provider, you can define a table schema by adding storage annotations to a data type.
+Generally, a frame will map to a table, with its slots mapping to the corresponding table columns.
 The frame label specifies the name of the table, while the slot label specifies the name of the column in the table.
 The SQL data type specifies the type of data that the column can hold.
+These annotations help OpenCUI automatically create a mapping between the database and Kotlin code.
+OpenCUI will create tables based on the type definition and storage annotations in a separate database for your organization.
+Additionally, you should add backoffice annotations to define how the corresponding column should be displayed and manipulated in the backoffice.

 ### Build frame: Hours
-To accurately track business hours, it's essential to create a table that records whether the business is open on each day of the week, along with its respective opening and closing times.
-Since most businesses have consistent operating hours from week to week, it's only necessary to store the business hours for each day of the week.
-However, in cases where there are deviations from the typical schedule, such as holiday closures, these special dates should also be included in the table.
+Since most businesses have consistent operating hours from week to week, it is enough to record whether the business is open on each day of the week, along with its respective opening and closing times.
+These, along with hours for special dates such as holidays, should be stored in a table.

-To effectively represent business hours in a database, the following columns are necessary:
+To effectively encode business hours, the following columns are necessary:
 - `dayOfWeek`: The day of the week.
 - `ifOpen`: Whether the business is open on that day.
 - `openingTime`: The time when the business opens on that day.
 Required when **ifOpen** is true.